 Goma Dango (ごま団子)

-Goma Dango, literally sesame dumpling, is the rice dumpling glazed with a sweet sauce made from sugar and ground black sesame seeds.
+Goma Dango or sesame dumpling is a rice dumpling applied with a sweet sauce made with sugar and ground black sesame seeds.

 Kinako Dango (きなこ団子)